NTX123-456/ETIAssignment2/README.md

 <h2> Description </h2>
 <p> A simple travel planning application that can assist users in better planning their itinerary, allowing them to make more informed decisions about the country or accommodation they are staying in. </p>
+<h2> How to set up </h2>
+<p> For this application there are a total of 3 programs to run (open 3 separate terminals and enter "go run [PROGRAM_NAME]" in their own directory to configure):

+1. UserConsole.go (the main console where all the information will be displayed)
+2. WeatherForecast.go
+3. server.go </p>

 <h1> Features </h1>